tristanpenman/yolo-rknn/README.md

 ./prepare-dataset.sh apples-oranges Apple Orange
 ```

+The arguments are simply a dataset name (`apples-oranges`), then a list of the classes to be included (`Apple`, `Orange`).

-This will also show progress:
+This script will show progress while restructuring the data:

 ```
 % ./prepare-dataset.sh apples-oranges Apple Orange